One QR, not one paper copy

 - Print once, update forever — the QR link stays the same

-- PDF and image files open instantly with a fast mobile preview
+- PDF and image files open in a phone-friendly preview

 How Operators Use It